-The human’s body immune system combines cell-mediated and humoral components that interact in various ways to protect body cells from pathogens.
-Immune system is subdivided into a non-specific innate immune system.
+The human immune system combines cell-mediated and humoral components that interact in various ways to protect body cells from pathogens.
+The immune system is subdivided into a nonspecific innate immune system.

 Innate immune system

-- The nonspecific (so-called innate) immune system includes undirected and immediate defence mechanisms that follow an pathogenic invasion.
-This involves among others the elimination of pathogens (bacteria) by phagocytes and natural killer cells (viruses and intracellular pathogens), the induction of a local and systemic inflammation (complement system, cytokines), including the attraction (chemotaxis) of non specific and specific immune cells to the focus of inflammation, the opsonization of pathogens for non specific and specific immune cells (complement system) and the activation of a specific immune response.
+- The nonspecific (innate) immune system includes undirected and immediate defense mechanisms that follow a pathogenic invasion.
+This involves the elimination of pathogens (bacteria) by phagocytes and natural killer cells (focusing on viruses and intracellular pathogens), the induction of a local and systemic inflammation (complement system, cytokines), including the attraction (chemotaxis) of nonspecific and specific immune cells to the focus of inflammation, the opsonization of pathogens for nonspecific and specific immune cells (complement system), and the activation of a specific immune response.

 Adaptive immune system

-- The specific (so-called adaptive) immune system is responsible for the late and targeted immune response in the course of symptomatic/asymptomatic infections.
-Contrarily to the innate immune system, it is highly specific to particular pathogens.
-Moreover, it is able to create an immunological memory and to distinguish between endogenous and foreign pathogens.
+- The specific (adaptive) immune system is responsible for the late and targeted immune response during symptomatic/asymptomatic infections.
+Unlike the innate immune system, the adaptive immune system is highly specific for particular pathogens.
+Moreover, it is able to create immunological memory and to distinguish between endogenous and foreign pathogens.

-The adaptive immune system consists of B and T lymphocytes as well as the immunoglobulins which are secreted by activated B cells (plasma cells).
+The adaptive immune system consists of B and T lymphocytes and immunoglobulins that are secreted by activated B cells (plasma cells).

 |Innate immunity||Adaptive immunity|